-Zachary Davis is an associate with Pape Salter Teillet LLP and specializes in Indigenous rights law, with an emphasis on litigation and governance.
+Zachary Davis is a senior associate with Pape Salter Teillet LLP and specializes in Indigenous rights law, with an emphasis on litigation and governance.

 Zachary’s litigation practice focuses on a range of areas impacting Indigenous peoples, including constitutional law, administrative law, self-government issues and employment matters.
 Zachary has appeared before courts and tribunals across the country and at all levels of appeal, including, among others, the Supreme Court of Canada, the Federal Court of Appeal, and the Ontario Court of Appeal.